ddrisco11/chase_api/README.md

 - Flexible integration: the system is lightweight and can be embedded into existing AUV frameworks or used as a standalone module.
 - Customizable behavior: parameters such as sensitivity, chase distance, and movement responsiveness can be easily adjusted.

-## Technical Specifications

-The Chase API is a lightweight, real-time control system that enables an Autonomous Underwater Vehicle (AUV) to autonomously track and follow targets using computer vision.
-It integrates object detection, target selection, and motor command generation into a modular and extensible package.

 ## API Interfaces

 The Chase API is designed for maximum flexibility, offering three primary modes of integration.